-As a child, I was often reminded by my Catholic maternal grandmother, who raised me and raised me up, that because of my birth day, I was forever blessed.
+As a child, I was often reminded by my Catholic maternal grandmother, who raised me and raised me up, that because of my Good Friday birthday, I was forever blessed.

 As Friday’s child, she would tell me that I was loving and giving because this was my destiny.

-I spent the next 24 years as a practicing Catholic, until at age 31 I converted to Judaism, a nerve wracking decision that caused somewhat of a rift in my Catholic family.
+I spent the next 24 years as a practicing Catholic until, at age 31, I converted to Judaism, a nerve-wracking decision that caused a stir in my Catholic family.

-The rift did not include my grandmother—she died at age 64 when I was 30 years old and one year before I converted.
-I was 30 when she died.
-(Yes, you’re reading this right.)
+The stir did not include my grandmother — she died at age 64 when I was 30 years old and one year before I converted.
+(Yes, you’re reading our age difference correctly.)

-Had my grandmother lived, I would have never converted to Judaism, because my final decision to walk away from my religion was based on an unfortunate decision a Catholic priest made — denying her of her Last Rites.
+Had my grandmother lived, I would have never converted to Judaism because my final decision to walk away from my religion was based on an unfortunate decision a Catholic priest made — denying her of her Last Rites.
 And although I converted, I was never able to denounce my Catholic beliefs.

-So the great religious celebrations of Easter and Passover are very special and significant for me this year, because the first evening of Passover coincides with the solemn Christian celebration of Good Friday.
+The great religious celebrations of Easter and Passover are very special and significant for me this year because the first evening of Passover coincides with the solemn Christian commemoration of Good Friday.